pupil-labs/hmd-eyes/docs/Developer.md

 * `ProjectSettings/Player/Configuration/Scripting Runtime Verion` set to **.NET 4.x Equivalent**.
 * Due to an issue with MessagePack, the default project setting for `ProjectSettings/Player/Configuration/API Compatibility Level` is not supported and needs to be set to **.NET 4.x**

-### Adding hmd-eyes to Existing Projects

->Please be aware that for Unity plugins in general to work (especially demo scenes) it is not sufficient to clone and copy paste the plugin/source folder!

-Instead HMD-Eyes provides what is called `Unity Package` assets
-- `Pupil.Import.Package.VR.unitypackage`
-- ~~`Pupil.Import.Package.HoloLens.unitypackage`~~ (TBD)

-To import either one in Unity, select `Assets/Import Package/Custom Package...` and navigate to where you downloaded the file to.
-You are presented with a dialog to choose from the files included in the package.
-Press `Import` to import all of them.
-This will create a new folder named `Plugins/Pupil` in your project structure including all necessary scripts and assets to integrate eye tracking with your own project.

-Use the demo scenes included in the Unity projects described here as an example on how to get started.

 ### VR Build and Player Settings

 ![VR Build And Player Settings](VRBuildAndPlayerSettings.png)

 Hmd-eyes provides a `starter_project_vr`.
-This project is almost identical to the default Unity 3d project and only contains changes in the settings.
-You still have to install the hmd-eyes plugin as described above.
+This project is almost identical to the default Unity 3D project and only contains changes in the settings.
+You still have to install the hmd-eyes plugin as described below.

 If you start from a fresh project, you have to make sure that the following settings are set: